AI context

-MCP resources are a section on a backlog item where AI tools can store and reuse context as work progresses, so that future work (by a person or another agent) can pick up with the right context.
+AI context is a section on a story or bug where AI tools can store and reuse context as work progresses.
+It captures research, decisions, and changes so future work—by a person or another agent—can pick up with the right context.

 - Open a backlog item (story or bug).